SUNY Oneonta

 ALUMNI NETWORK

 SUNY Oneonta’s strong alumni network helps students find and land jobs.
-Each year, successful alumni return to campus to speak to classes and share their career experience and advice with students.Through the college’s Campus to Careers programs, students interested in theatre, business, music industry and political science travel to New York City or Washington, D.C., to network with successful alumni at their places of business.
+Each year, successful alumni return to campus to speak to classes and share their career experience and advice with students.Through the Campus to Careers programs, students interested in theatre, business, music industry and political science travel to New York City or Washington, D.C., to network with successful alumni at their places of business.

 SERVICE-LEARNING

 Students participate in service-learning activities close to campus and further afield.
 Recent projects have ranged from wetlands restoration in New Orleans to work with poor children in Ecuador.
-In the Human Ecology Department, event-planning students have collaborated with food and restaurant administration majors to put on fundraising dinners for college scholarships and local charities.
+In the Human Ecology Department, event-planning students have collaborated with food and restaurant administration majors to put on fundraising dinners for university scholarships and local charities.

 Admission